 Regulation and team info

 Each National Organisation has the right to nominate competitors and to send the entries to the organizer by May 31st, 2022 at the latest.
-The registration for the competition will be open later in the spring.
+The registration for the competition will open on Sunday the 1st of May 2022.

 Team leaders of the countries will send an information email to the organizer after which they will receive a confirmation of registration and an entry form.

 If countries decide to have a selection process, this must be open to all dogs (with or without pedigree).
 Each country can enter maximum 28 dogs, with a maximum of 12 dogs in any category.
 The hosting country is entitled to enter an extra team in each height category.

 U15 – born 2008–2010

 U19 – born 2004–2007